stanford-iprl-lab/ao-grasp/README.md

 - Point clouds must have 4096 points.
 - The object point cloud must be segmented out from the full scene
+- Point clouds should be in and image coordinate system that is right-handed with the positive Y-axis pointing down, X-axis pointing right and Z-axis pointing away from the camera (ie. towards the object).
+This is the [default camera frame](https://www.stereolabs.com/docs/positional-tracking/coordinate-frames#selecting-a-coordinate-system) used by the Zed2 camera that we used to capture our real-world point clouds.